Brit-Am Movement History

 Publications

 In ca. 1990 (?)
-Yair through a mutual acquaintance of Yaacov Fogelman (Director of TOP: Torah Outreach Program) came in contact with John Hulley and moved to Kiryat Arba besides Hebron in the south of Israel.
+Yair through a mutual acquaintance of Yaacov Fogelman (who was then Director of "TOP: Torah Outreach Program") came in contact with John Hulley and moved to Kiryat Arba besides Hebron in the south of Israel.
 John Hulley had done research and had come to similar conclusions as Yair.
 John Hulley authored various articles some of which were later published in Brit-Am publications.
 Hulley later published "Comets Jews and Christians" (1996) in which he attributes true scientific achievement on the whole to a combination of Israelite ancestry together with relative closeness to Biblical truth.
 He uses recipients of Nobel Prizes as criteria.
-John Hulley was also preparing another work which as of now remains unpublished.
-John recognized the potential value of our researches.
-We had new information confirming the identity of the Lost Ten Tribes with Western peoples.
-We used Biblical, Rabbinical, and Secular sources and showed how they all tied together.
-We were capable of presenting our findings in a format religiously and nationalistically acceptable to Judah (the Jews) while true to the Biblical Truth of Joseph, i.e. the Ten Tribes.
-John Hulley became our first supporter.
-He also employed Yair (for a few days each month) as a part-time research assistant.
+John Hulley was also preparing other works which as far as we know remained unpublished.

 Individuals whom we remember well in this connection include:

-Minazzi sought answers as to what practical conclusions members of the Ten Tribes should be expected to reach once the truth of their Israelites ancestry became clear to them.
+Aaron Minazzi, from Milano, Italy, saw Jewish and/or Israelite ancestry as an explanation for Hebraizing (or "Judaizing") tendencies amongst "heretical" Christian groups, especially in Italy.
+Minazzi sought answers as to what practical conclusions members of the Ten Tribes should be expected to reach once the truth of their Israelite ancestry would become clear to them.
+Aaron Minazzi was to remain interested in Brit-Am and invovled with it for the rest of his life.

 Mordecai Lapid was a veteran immigrant from Russia where he had been a famous "refusenick" or activist on behalf of the right of Jews to move to Israel which at that time was forbidden by the Russian authorities.

 His interest was genetic studies as a means of tracing Israelite ancestry.
-On the whole he too traced the Lost Ten tribes to Western nations.
+On the whole he too traced the Lost Ten Tribes to Western nations.
 This was before the era of DNA.
 Mordecai and his firstborn son, Israel, were murdered by Arab terrorists in a driveby shooting, in ca.1994.

-Calev Ardon, from Flanders in Belgium, Considered Biblical belief and practices as indicative of Israelite origin.
+Calev Ardon, from Flanders in Belgium, considered Biblical belief and practices as indicative of Israelite origin.

 Mair Horenstein, from the Walloon area of Belgium, applied principles from Jewish Thought and General Philosophy to Historical Phenomena.